iiLeviathan/Slot-Machine/README.md

-Feito juntamente com a ajuda de um tutorial.
-Foram feitas algumas mudanças por conta própria.
+Feito juntamente com a ajuda de um tutorial, foram feitas algumas mudanças por conta própria.

-Done with the help of a tutorial.
-Some changes were made on my own.
+Done with the help of a tutorial, some changes were made on my own.